 Why Convert to an EASA Licence?

-So until 8 April 2020, sailplane pilots, including those who have converted to hold an EASA licence, can choose to operate as they always have done, including using BGA medical requirements.
-Please note that if a pilot chooses to exercise his or her EASA licence privileges, he or she must of course comply with the relevant EASA licencing and medical requirements.
+So until 8 April 2020, pilots of EASA sailplanes including powered sailplanes can choose to operate as they always have done.
+Please note that if a pilot chooses to exercise his or her Part-FCL licence privileges, he or she must of course comply with the relevant Part-FCL licencing and medical requirements.